moliver28/research-handbook/content/job-families/people-group/talent-acquisition-enablement-ops.md

 #### Manager, Talent Acquisition Operations Responsibilities

 - Design and drive rigor in processes and policies for our Global Talent Acquisition team
-- Optimize our systems, tools and processes to create consistent, efficient and equitable hiring outcomes
+- Optimize our TA and Candidate Experience systems, tools and processes to create consistent, efficient and equitable hiring outcomes
 - Partner with Finance, People Operations, and other teams to ensure that the necessary process flows are built for scale
 - Partner with Senior Program Manager, Global TA Enablement to ensure all process changes are communicated and rolled out effectively
 - Collaborate on the GitLab hiring planning process in collaboration with the various operations teams, finance and the PBP’s